LUMC/CACTUS/input/README.md

 ## Genotype of the clones

-Genotype of the clones are inferred using [canopy](https://github.com/yuchaojiang/Canopy) method and the results are provided in [input/tree](input/tree).
+Genotype of the clones are inferred using [canopy](https://github.com/yuchaojiang/Canopy) method and the results are provided in [tree](tree).
 The file contains a list of trees which canopy returns.
 Each list element is a single data frame of the following format: